ad-blocker-hunter/adblock-research/intent.ly/tm-demo.smarterclick.co.uk-analysis.md

 *   **Device Motion and Orientation:** The script accesses `Gyroscope` data.
 While this can be used for interactive animations, it can also be a component of a device fingerprinting strategy to uniquely identify a user's device.
 *   **Proactive Push Notification Request:** The script programmatically requests permission for push notifications without direct user interaction (like clicking a button to subscribe).
 This can be an intrusive and unwelcome request for many users.
 *   **Extensive Tracking Infrastructure:** The sheer number of endpoints for tracking different user actions (page views, basket contents, engagement with overlays) indicates a comprehensive and detailed user tracking system.
-*   **Basket Backup:** The "basket backup" feature implies that the contents of a user's shopping cart are being sent to and stored on Intent.ly's servers, which may happen without the user's explicit knowledge or consent.
+*   **Basket Backup:** The "basket backup" feature implies that the contents of a user's shopping cart are being sent to and stored on intent.ly's servers, which may happen without the user's explicit knowledge or consent.